nhchauvnu/clscompare/slides/index.md

 ![plot of chunk unnamed-chunk-3](assets/fig/unnamed-chunk-3-1.png) ![plot of chunk unnamed-chunk-3](assets/fig/unnamed-chunk-3-2.png)
 - The confusion matrix
 - The iris data set in details: List of all items in data sets.
-Each item has an additional indicator specifying the items belonging to training or testing data sets
+Each item has an additional indicator specifying the item belonging to training or testing data sets
 - The test data set with an additional score on each item specifying whether the item is correctly/incorrectly classified